 Sick or injured animals need to be vet assessed before coming into care.
 It is critical to get sick and injured wildlife vet treatment as quickly as possible, and vets will accept wildlife free of charge.

-Improper rescue can hurt or distress the animal and the rescuer, which is why WIRES train all our volunteers, so please exercise caution when handling wildlife.
-Ensure you are wearing appropriate PPE, including gloves when touching any animal, gently place a towel over the animal and place it in a ventilated box with a lid and transport it carefully to the nearest vet or wait for the rescuer to arrive.
+Improper rescue can hurt or distress the animal and the rescuer, which is why WIRES trains all our volunteers in Australia to provide help effectively, so please exercise caution when handling wildlife.
+Ensure you are wearing appropriate PPE, including gloves when touching any animal.
+Gently place a towel over the animal, place it in a ventilated box with a lid, and transport it carefully to the nearest vet or wait for the rescuer to arrive.
 If you are containing a possum, please take additional precautions.
-Wear a jacket or long sleeves to reduce the risk of being scratched and wear a face mask in addition to gloves when using a towel to pick up the animal.
+Wear a jacket or long sleeves to reduce the risk of being scratched, and wear a face mask and gloves when using a towel to pick up the animal.
 After placing the animal in the box, you should immediately wash your hands or use hand sanitiser.

 If you let WIRES know which vet you’ve taken the animal to, WIRES can follow up with the vet to coordinate rehabilitation for animals needing to come into care.

 For more information on specific species, please visit our Wildlife Information page.You can also use the links below for extra information on common species:

 Please remember: It is against the law to keep native animals taken from the wild.
 They must be passed on to an authorised carer with a licensed wildlife rescue organisation.